Low-Carb and Keto Baked Fish Dinners

 I originally used Tilapia for this delicious Low-Carb Almond and Parmesan Baked Fish, but now I’d use one of the other fish varieties recommended in the recipe.
 And please don’t dismiss this one because of the old photo because it’s so tasty!

 Everyone likes a dinner that’s quick and easy, right?
-And this Quick and Easy Low-Carb Pecan-Crusted Dijon Salmon is also ultra delicious!
+And this Pecan-Crusted Dijon Salmon is also ultra delicious!

 I’m pretty sure this Baked Halibut with Sour Cream, Parmesan, and Dill Topping will be a hit with anyone you make it for!
 Use any thick mild white fish fillets if halibut is too much of a stretch for the budget!

 Salmon and Asparagus Salad is perfect for a light meal!

 Roasted shrimp cooks even more quickly than roasted fish and I love the interesting flavors in this Spicy Roasted Shrimp with Garlic and Red Pepper!

 Spice-Rubbed Roasted Fish is one of those oldie-but-goodie recipes that could really use new photos!
 (So many bad photos on good recipes; so little time!)
 I hope you don’t let that stop you from making this tasty fish with New Orleans flavors!

 Okay, I admit that Brussels Sprouts aren’t exactly a spring veggie, but you can still get them in the stores and personally I’d enjoy this Low-Carb Roasted Asian Shrimp and Brussels Sprouts Sheet Pan Meal any time of year!

-It’s the use of pine nuts that makes this Low-Carb Baked White Fish with Pine Nut, Parmesan, and Basil Pesto Crust such a wow for me!
+It’s the use of pine nuts that makes this Low-Carb Baked White Fish with Pine Nut, Parmesan, and Pesto Crust such a wow for me!
 Who else is crazy over pine nuts?
 They’re pricey but I buy a big bag at Costco and keep them in the freezer, and use them sparingly for a treat!